Computational applied mathematics

 This unit starts with minimising functions of one variable before moving on to multivariate problems – including unconstrained minimisation and constrained minimisation with equality and inequality constraints.

-Unit 8: Differentiation, integration and ordinary differential equations
+Unit 8: Differential equations

 This covers numerical differentiation and integration using Newton–Cotes formulae such as the trapezium and Simpson method.
 Initial value problems are solved using Euler and Runge–Kutta methods; boundary value and eigenvalue problems are solved using shooting methods.